 That said, it really is important to understand the ballistics capability of the .410 shotgun.
-The very small bore of the gun produces a narrow shot pattern with a long shot string regardless of choke constriction.
+The very small bore of the gun produces a narrow shot pattern with a long shotstring regardless of choke constriction.
 As a result, shooting a tightly choked .410 turkey gun is really more like shooting a rifle than a shotgun.
 As a result, making sure that the point of impact is true is critical.
 Most hunters will have better success with some form of optics system to aim through, as a single bead or open rifle sights can be tough to put in the right spot on a gobbler if he is hung up at 40 yards and will not come closer.
 You want to be as precise as possible since you really don’t have much to work with, especially at the end of the .410’s range.

 As discussed, we’ve come a long way in a short period of time when it comes to guns made specifically to hunt turkeys.
 This is especially true of the .410 gauge models.
-Let’s take a closer look at five different shotguns available today that are specifically designed for turkey hunting.
+Let’s take a closer look at six different shotguns available today that are specifically designed for turkey hunting.

-Kauger Arms Tomahawk .410
+1. Kauger Arms Tomahawk .410

 This shotgun is actually more akin in design to a handgun than a long gun, but in hand and with the right optics, it is a .410 shotgun with an effective range out to 40 yards.
 Every Kauger Arms firearm is made to order in the Hazlehurst, Georgia.
 This custom-made turkey gun takes four to six weeks to produce once ordered and is priced at $1,348.00 before options.
 There are custom wood colors that are standard, and options such as finishing the gun in a choice of a couple of Mossy Oak patterns and adding a Burris FastFire sight are available.

-Mossberg .410 Turkey Gun
+2. Mossberg 500 Turkey

-Pointer Phenoma .410
+4. Pointer Phenoma .410

 It’s always interesting when something new, new hits the market.
 Legacy Sports International in Reno, Nevada has introduced a new gas operated semi-auto to the market called the Pointer Phenoma.
-This gun is available in both Mossy Oak Obsession and Mossy Oak Bottomland patterns and is available in a variety of gauges, including the .410.
+This gun is available in both Mossy Oak Obsession and Mossy Oak Bottomland patterns, and is available in a variety of gauges, including the .410.
 The guy features a vent rib, fiber optic front sight and is compatible with Beretta/Benelli Mobil choke thread patterns.
 Each gun comes with five different choke tubes.

-Stevens (By Savage) 301 Turkey
+5. Stevens (By Savage) 301 Turkey

 The Savage 301 Turkey is a break action, single shot .410 shotgun that is available in either Mossy Oak Bottomland or Obsession.
-Savage engineers have certainly made it “turkey specific” with the camo color, one-piece removable rail for a red dot or other optic, swivel studs to add a sling, a Tru-Glo compatible front sight, and an extra full Win.
+Savage engineers have certainly made it “turkey specific” with the camo color, one-piece removable rail for a red dot or other optic, swivel studs to add a sling, a Tru-Glo compatible front sight and an extra full Win.
 Choke compatible choke tube.
 It is hammer driven and features manual safety located on the receiver of the gun.
 The little gun has a 26-inch barrel optimized for Federal TSS loads and weighs in at just a tick over five pounds.
 Suggested MSRP is $199.00.

-TriStar Arms NWTF G2 .410
+6. TriStar Arms NWTF G2 .410

 Other .410 Shotgun Options to Consider